 In fact, Instagram does just this.
 Instagram makes money by selling targeted advertisements.
 And it’s not just a little money.
-According to Statista, Instagram will bring in over $6 billion in ad revenue this year.
+According to Statista, Instagram will bring in over $6 billion in ad revenue in 2018.
 Advertisers only shell out that kind of money if they are seeing results.
 Instagram can generate that much income based on how much they know about you.
 So, what does Instagram know about you?
 The answer may shock you.

 Instagram Is Comparing Notes About You

 Remember when the new kid in school showed up?
 You and your friends would get together to compare notes about what each other knew about them.
 Instagram does the same thing.
 Facebook, Instagram, and Messenger all share information about you with each other.
 Every hashtag on Instagram is compared with likes on Facebook.
 These are compared with messages you send through Messenger.
 Together they build a detailed profile of who you are.

 Instagram also collects information from their advertising partners and other app developers.
 Facebook offers the option to log in to other sites through their app.
 This is a convenient way of avoiding coming up with a new password to remember.
 It also gives Facebook and Instagram access to information about you through that site.
 So, when you visit that site, Instagram is watching you.
 Click on a link, and Instagram knows.
 Use this for apps and Instagram notices how frequently you use the app, and how long you stay on.